 Swimmers should be well rested – go to bed early the night before – and nutritionally well‐prepared and hydrated.
 Swimmers should also know what races they will be swimming, and make themselves familiar with the programme of events.

-It is unlikely that you’ll be the only person at the meet from the club – so when you arrive let the Coaches know you’ve arrived and they will direct you to where your team will be located.
+When you arrive at the meet let the Coaches know you’ve there and they will direct you to where your team will be located.

 Supervision during the Meet